 - Your fiancee’s ID card, plus 1 copy.

 - Two witnesses.

 If can take the better part of 2-3 days if you have never done it before and there is lots of running around from one department to the next.
-Why do that – save yourself the trouble and leave the documentation with us at Siam Legal and we will do all the leg work and provide you with your marriage certificate once done.
+Why do that – save yourself the trouble and leave the documentation with us at Law Firm in Thailand and we will do all the leg work and provide you with your marriage certificate once done.
 Speak to us today about marriage registration in Thailand .
 You might also consider a prenup as we always advise our clients to have one done.